airpair/hyper-is-docker-secured/post.md

+*Disclaimer: Although I am currently working at HyperHQ, what I write in this post are personnal opinions, not approved beforehand by my employer.*

 ## Security matters

 Regardless you are starting up, or running a corporate-level project, security will always be part of any decision related to your production system(s).
 The importance of security makes it difficult for new technologies to be adopted, and may slow down their development; but not if security has been placed at the top priority since the origin of the idea.